Johnlon/ym2149-streamer/arduino/README.md

 A Windows copy of 'avrdude' is sitting in this dir for convenience and program.bat is configured to upload the hex file to an Arduino nano.

+Find out what Comm port your Arduino is on and edit program.bat accordingly.

     $ program.bat